coralogix/workshops/docs/otel/microservices-workshop/index.md

 This example is for basic study only and is not documentation.
 Full documentation: [https://coralogix.com/docs/](https://coralogix.com/docs/)
 Requirements:
-- Coralogix Acccount
+- Coralogix acccount
-- Kubernetes cluster that can be used as a sandbox environment
+- Kubernetes cluster that can be used as a sandbox environment. **See Appendix below for a suggested Kubernetes sandbox environment with a quick and easy setup.
+This setup is recommended for this workshop.**
-- Updated versions and sufficient permissions for `helm` and `kubectl`
+- Updated versions and sufficient permissions for `helm` and `kubectl`  and open source software in general
 - Proper IDE i.e. Visual Studio Code

-**See Appendix below for a suggested Kubernetes sandbox environment with a quick and easy setup**

 ### Step 1 - Install the OpenTelemetry Collector on your k8s cluster